irishakarpova/graphql-auth/README.md

 - The GraphQL server
   - install `npm i -g express apollo-server-express graphql` and `npm i -D --save @types/express` Here, we use the express framework as a web server and the apollo-server-express package as a middleware to connect GraphQl.
+- Create database table structure through TypeORM model.
+  The model represents a database table whose rows are mapped to Entity class.
+- Describe the resolver class by TypeGraphQL and define queries and mutations.

 </p>
 </details>